ErroneousBee/erroneousbee.github.com/_posts/2013-03-18-initial-customization-of-arch-linux-on-a-tonido2plug.md

 Congratulations, you are now in the UK, have a cup of tea.

+# Add a normal non-privileged user, add them to an admin group.

+I am Neil, you may not be.

+    adduser neil
+    groupadd admin
+    usermod -a -G admin neil

+# Set up ssh keys between desktop and tonido

+Use ssh-keygen to create the ssh environment on the tonidoplug, and on the desktop.
+I recommend not doing this for root.

+    ssh-keygen

+Press enter to get a password free setup.

+You now have a .ssh directory on each host.
+You need to copy the public key from your desktop into .ssh/authorized_keys on tonido.

+    desktop$ scp id_rsa.pub tonido:.ssh/id_rsa_neil_desktop.pub
+    desktop$ ssh neil@tonido cat *.pub >> authorized_keys
+    desktop$ ssh neil@tonido chmod g-w /home/neil

+The last command there makes sure home directory authority is correct on the tonido system.

+You should now be able to ssh from your desktop to the tonido box without giving a password.

 # Set up sudoers

-Set up sudoers to allow group sudo to issue commands with the USER password.
+Set up sudoers to allow group sudo to issue commands with the **users** (not root) password.

 `vi /etc/sudoers`